Soviet–Afghan War: January 1987 – February 1989: Withdrawal

-After the withdrawal of the Soviets, the DRA forces were left fighting alone and had to abandon some provincial capitals, and it was widely believed that they would not be able to resist the Mujahideen for long.
-However, in the spring of 1989 DRA forces inflicted a major defeat on the Mujahideen at Jalalabad.
+It was widely believed that they would not be able to resist the Mujahideen for long.
+However, in the spring of 1989, DRA forces inflicted a major defeat on the Mujahideen during the Battle of Jalalabad, as well launching successful assaults on fortified complexes in Paghman in 1990.
 The United States, having achieved its goal of forcing the Soviet Union's withdrawal from Afghanistan, gradually disengaged itself from the country.